What's the difference between 4K and 8K TV?

 More intelligent TVs

 This is smart TV, but not as we know it.
-At IFA 2018, Samsung launched its new Q900R 8K OLED TV, which uses artificial intelligence to upscale pictures.
+At IFA 2018, Samsung launched its new Q900R 8K QLED TV, which uses artificial intelligence to upscale pictures.
 That means it can transform lower quality images into glorious 8K.

 But it’s how the TV does this that makes it so interesting.
 It uses a machine learning tool that analyses content from multiple sources, and applies that data to upgrade the picture as you watch.
 The TV just knows what to do, and how to make the picture better.